subquery/subql-starter/Kilt/kilt-spiritnet-credentials-example/README.md

 # SubQuery - Starter Package

-The Starter Package is an example that you can use as a starting point for developing your SubQuery project.
+The Starter Package is an example that provides a very simple SubQuery project that aggregates attestations from the Kilt Spiritnet network.
 A SubQuery package defines which data The SubQuery will index from the Substrate blockchain, and how it will store it.

 ## Preparation